 The economic environment in most countries supported the housing markets, resulting in increased house prices and improved LTVs.
 In the Netherlands, the average Dutch house price increased to EUR 304,000 in November 2019 (from EUR 298,000 in December 2018, which led to an improved LTV through indexation.
-In Australia we observe a decrease in the LTV's because of a decrease in the house price index in 2019.
-With respect to the volumes, except for the Netherlands and Italy, the other countries showed an (albeit modest) increase in READ due to growth in their mortgage portfolios.
+In Australia we observe a decrease in the LTV's as a consequence of a decrease in the house price index in 2019.
+With respect to the volumes, with the exception of the Netherlands and Italy, the other countries showed an (albeit modest) increase in READ due to growth in their mortgage portfolios.